fabmars/ConsoleTable/README.md

 Sometimes one needs to display tabular data from a console java app.
 The Clojure guys have print-table (https://clojuredocs.org/clojure.pprint/print-table).
 Now you have one in Java too.

-As of today the class supports: lists or arrays of scalars (Strings, ints...), Maps, Lists or arrays of Objects It was developed in a couple of hours for a q&d project, reusing old code of mine, take it as-is.
+As of today the class supports: lists or arrays of scalars (Strings, ints...), Maps, Lists, Streams or arrays of Objects It was developed in a couple of hours for a q&d project, reusing old code of mine, take it as-is.

 It requires Java 8 but could easily be retrofitted for Java 7 or 6.